-You can read about how Outward Bound defines itself vs. Wilderness Therapy here.
+You can read about how Outward Bound defines itself vs. Wilderness Therapy.
 This is more geared towards troubled teens, but the themes are the same.

-Explore different young adult wilderness therapy and treatment options here.
+Explore different young adult wilderness therapy, assessment, and varying levels of treatment to transition.

 About the Author